tko22/eth-voting-dapp/README.md

-# de-voting
+# voting-eth
-decentralized voting application built on the ethereum blockchain
+Decentralized voting application built on the ethereum blockchain